Aotea Centre

 The main construction of the centre was finished in 1989, having cost NZ$128.5 million.
 The centre officially opened the following year.

 Designed by the City architect Ewen Wainscott in 1974, the building was not actually built until more than a decade later.
 It won the NZIA Silver Medal award.
 Costs escalated greatly during construction resulting in several features being omitted.
 Due to poor acoustics, the main auditorium required a refit in the mid-1990s and underwent refurbishment in 2012.
 In the wake of this, the theatre won the inaugural Best Medium Venue at the Entertainment Venues of New Zealand (EVANZ) awards in late 2013.

 The Centre provides a range of foyers, gallery spaces, and function rooms as well as the 2,139 seat Kiri Te Kanawa Theatre (formerly ASB Theatre, renamed in 2019) and the much smaller, 186-seat Herald Theatre, which is mainly used by small independent theatre companies.

 In 2000 a design competition was held for the Aotea Precinct, and the winner was the landscape architecture-urban design team consisting of Ted Smyth, Rod Barnett and Dushko Bogunovich.

 In 2011, an upgrade of Aotea Square also included a major facelift of the public stairs in front of the Centre, including creating a cafe space (The Terrace Café) under a large veranda open to the Square.
-The Centre has hosted the 2023 FIFA Womens World Cup to be held in Australia and New Zealand.
+The Centre has hosted the 2023 FIFA Women's World Cup to be held in Australia and New Zealand.